abhishek9sharma/hugo-academic/content/home/about.md

 Hey!

-I am currently a final year Ph.D. student at School of Information Systems, Singapore Management University, currently working with Associate Professor David Lo in the SOAR group.
+I am a final year Ph.D. student at School of Information Systems, Singapore Management University, currently working with Associate Professor David Lo in the SOAR group.